-Because of this Miles for Migraine Cleveland race they will have a better understanding.
+Because of this Miles for Migraine Cleveland race, they will have a better understanding.
 My hope is that their moms will be better equipped to answer questions and explain migraine.
 They will have resources to help another child and family desperate for answers.
 They will be reminded that we all are struggling inside with something and how being gentle is always the best approach.
 Because these moms came, I feel like I’m helping future generations.
-My heart busts at the thought that I am teaching these sweet girls their letters and numbers while also showing them the value of giving back and understanding differences.
+My heart bursts at the thought that I am teaching these sweet girls their letters and numbers while also showing them the value of giving back and understanding differences.
 I have always seen my students as these powerhouse humans that can do anything and with their mom’s examples, they are going to change lives!

 Lastly and most importantly, I had my husband and babies by my side.
-This is our 5th Miles for Migraine event and with each one they get more excited and learn more.
+This is our 5th Miles for Migraine event and with each one, they get more excited and learn more.
 I never leave a race without feeling like I’m floating out on a love cloud.

 The best thing about these races is that we are making positive memories around migraine.

 Migraine has such a negative impact on families and bringing mine together to fight it feels so good.
 We now look forward to these events and brainstorm how we can make each one more fun and impactful.
 We plan on going to lots more Miles for Migraine events in the future.
 If you missed this one, join us next year!
 If we aren’t coming to a city near you, donate to our team or start your own event locally.
-Please continue to share, like and donate to team My Migraine Life.
+Please continue to share, like, and donate to team My Migraine Life.

 It feels good, to do good, and we all can do it!

 Shout out to my favorite nurse.
-She was there representing my neurologist’s office and is my go to person with migraine.
+She was there representing my neurologist’s office and is my go-to person with migraine.
 I hope you all find someone who supports you like Karen.
 I have gone to her for over 10 years now and she has seen me cry and desperate many times.
 She has never given up on me and is always searching for answers.

-Check out some of our past races:
+Check past races: